2018-2019 NIRSA Board Appointed Committee Charges

 - Work with preconference coordinators to assist in securing any invited speakers.

-- Committee members will serve as reviewers during the peer review process.
+- Committee members will serve as reviewers during review process.

 - Liaise with NIRSA HQ staff regarding content of online proposal form for education sessions and poster presentations.